malinekenvarn/gitLab/README.md

 ## Aim

-The goal of this lab is to
+The goal of this lab is to:

 - Understand the purpose of working with version control
 - Learn to use git for version control
-- Use some platform to create a remote repository
+- Use a platform to create a remote repository

 ## Keywords to understand in this lab